stevebelton/stevebelton.github.io/index.md

 ```
 $ kubectl create secret docker-registry mytestacrsecret --docker-server=mytestacr001.azurecr.io --docker-username=mytestacr001 --docker-password=xxxxxxxxxxxxxxxxxxxxxxxxxxx --docker-email=me@myemail.com
 ```
-Replace the *xxxxxxxxxxxxxxxxxxxxxxxxxx* with the password retrieved from AZ or the Portal as well as using your real email address.
+Replace the *xxxxxxxxxxxxxxxxxxxxxxxxxx* with the password retrieved from `az` or the Portal as well as using your real email address.

 We are almost good to go with a deployment now.
 Final step is to create a deployment YAML file (call it bookapp.yaml) containing the information Kubernetes needs to deploy our application.
 We will just deploy a single replica for this demonstration, creating a new Kubernetes Service, exposing port 8000 through an external Load Balancer.
 This will make it visible on the internet.